top of page

 REASON 3: DISEMPOWERING THE CLIENT

-Most treatment centers focus on compliance instead of providing the client with agency over their recovery.
-Clinicians exclude the client, meeting behind closed doors and clients are expected to conform to a one-size-fits-all pre-developed program.
+Most treatment centers focus on compliance rather than providing clients with agency over their recovery.
+Clinicians exclude the client, meeting behind closed doors, and clients are expected to conform to a one-size-fits-all pre-developed program.

 REASON 4: GENERIC CARE PRACTICES